freefood89/software-engineering-bootcamp/03B_Deploying_to_Elastic_Beanstalk/README.md

 ### Step 5 - Implement

 Using the starter code and logged SQS Message body modify the code to generate thumbnails as you have previously done.
-In this step do not worry about the database aspect of the code.
+Do not worry about the database aspect of the code.
 If a file `gg.png` is uploaded simply store its thumbnail as `gg.thumbnail.png` in the appropriate folder.